About Seneca County

 Courts & Case Records

-The Seneca County Court system includes the Seneca County Common Pleas Court, located at 71 South Washington Street, Tiffin, Ohio 44883, which has general jurisdiction over felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
-The Court can be reached at (419) 447-0671.
+Seneca County Court system includes Seneca County Common Pleas Court, located at 71 South Washington Street, Tiffin, Ohio 44883, which has general jurisdiction over felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
+The Court can be contacted through the office’s website.
 Seneca County also has a County Court with jurisdiction over misdemeanor criminal cases, civil cases up to $15,000, and traffic violations, also located at the Justice Center in Tiffin.

 - The Clerk of Courts maintains an index of all cases filed, and the public can request docket sheets, judgments, and case files.